binerogroup/documentation/storage/snapshots/create-backup-from-snapshot.rst

 OpenStack Horizon
 -----------------

-To create a backup from a snapshot using :doc:`/getting-started/managing-your-cloud/openstack-horizon`, follow these steps:
+To create a backup from a snapshot by using :doc:`/getting-started/managing-your-cloud/openstack-horizon`

 - Under **Project**, click **Volumes** and then **Snapshots** in the sidebar menu.